 Estimates made with PUMS data are subject to additional sampling error because the PUMS data consists of a subset of the full ACS sample.
-Thus, standard errors of PUMS estimates can be larger than standard errors that would be obtained using all of the ACS data.
+Thus, standard errors and margins of error of PUMS estimates can be larger than the standard errors or margins of error that would be obtained using the full ACS microdata data.